CDSoft/pp/src/pp.md

 Other arguments are filenames.

 Files are read and preprocessed using the current state of the environment.
-The special file name "`-`" can be used to preprocess the standard input.
+The special filename "`-`" can be used to preprocess the standard input.

 Macros
 ------